 |Dimensions||12 in. x 9 in. x 2 in.|

 Get these extra-fine wood chips that come in a bag of 2lb.
-Surely, you will get your desirable delicacy in the subtly grilled items in the form of smoke-filled fragrance.
+Surely, you will get your desirable delicacy in the subtly smoked items in the form of smoke-filled fragrance.

 The wood chips come in raw and timber having extra fine cuts.
 Be it an outdoor grill on a campsite or an indoor stovetop, the smoking wood will burn equally well to create the needed fume for your food.